tinganho/fa/Specification.md

 ## Default Components
 There are two types of default components.
 One for being used inside other components and one being called from inside Content View Class.

-### Callable Component
+### Callable Components
 The *Content View Class* has the method **alert(text: string)**.
 The alert view is a default *Callable Component*. *Callable Components* can only be referenced through method calls inside a *Content View Class*.

-### Insertable Component
+### Insertable Components
-Insertable component is components that you can insert in the markup of a view.
+*Insertable Component* is components that you can insert in the markup of a view.
 For instance, a link component:

 ```jsx
 <Link href='/path'/>
 ```

 ## Data Classes
 The Data Classes helps with data handling.
 They provide capabilities like fetching and registering on data events, serialization, deserialization, URL/JSON mapping, relation mapping. subscription of pushed data etc.